Put down that cheesy motivational calendar.

 Now I bet you’re thinking, “what if I don’t have time to study French that often?”

 I don’t mean to be rude, but not having time isn’t an excuse.
 In fact, I’d argue that you do have time, French learner, no matter how busy your schedule is.
 You need to make use of what’s called “dead time!”

 No, this isn’t some sort of horror movie-style way to learn a language.
 Dead time includes all those minutes during your commute in public transit, sitting in waiting rooms or eating alone—where you’re technically occupied, but still able to do a small, quiet task.

 Transforming your dead time into French time won’t just help you squeeze in more language practice.
 It’ll also teach you how easy it is to prioritize your French learning, and you’ll see that becoming a French master doesn’t take hours and hours of nonstop studying.
 This is great for your motivation to learn French because fluency will feel so much more within reach.

 No need to lug a French workbook around, either.
 Just download some French learning apps to your phone.
 FluentU is a particularly useful one because it provides an immersive learning method no matter where you are.
-It teaches you French with real-world videos—like movie trailers, music videos, inspiring talks and more—that’ve been transformed into personalized language lessons.

 Every video comes with interactive French subtitles, so you can click to learn new words while you watch.
 When you’re done watching, there are quizzes and flashcards built into every video to help you remember what you learned.